VictoriaMetrics/VictoriaMetrics/dashboards/README.md

 The listed dashboards can be found on [Grafana website](https://grafana.com/orgs/victoriametrics/dashboards).

-When making changes to the dashboards upstream, don't forget to call `make dashboards-sync`.
+When making changes to the dashboards in `dashboards` folder, don't forget to call `make dashboards-sync` and sync changes to [Grafana website](https://grafana.com/orgs/victoriametrics/dashboards).